BrendelGroup/GoSTRIPES/HOWTO.md

 $rws make
 ```

-_$rws <command>_ will execute any _<command>_ within the GoSTRIPES container.
+_$rws \<command\>_ will execute any _\<command\>_ within the GoSTRIPES
-In our workflow, _make_ will execute the provided Makefile, which takes care
+container.
+In our workflow, _make_ will invoke the provided Makefile, which
-of everything else.
-Because all required programs and scripts are bundled in
+takes care of everything else.
+Because all required programs and scripts are
-the container, there is nothing else for you to do in terms of installation.
+bundled in the container, there is nothing else for you to do in terms of
+installation.